edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 | Speculative Generality                        | Collapse Hierarchy, Inline Function, Inline Class, Change Function Declaration, Remove Dead Code                                                                                                                                                      |
 | Temporary Field                               | Extract Class, Move Function, Introduce Special Case                                                                                                                                                                                                  |

-The concept of code smells is closely tied to recognized software engineering principles because code smells indicate violations of fundamental best practices that affect code quality.
+The concept of code smells is closely tied to recognised software engineering principles because code smells indicate violations of fundamental best practices that affect code quality.
 For example, the **Single Responsibility Principle** (SRP) is often violated when you encounter code smells like **Large Class** or **Long Method**, where classes or methods